Parhae: Economy and trade

 Under Parhae, the region's agriculture became much more widespread and well-developed than in previous centuries, especially in the north.
 Millet, barley, soy beans and rice were the main type of crops cultivated in Parhae.
 Some of its specialized regional produce, such as rice, fermented beans, plums and pears, were much sought after.
 Fishing and hunting also remained important among Parhae people.
 Parhae also produced fine iron and copper wares, silk and linen textiles, and ceramics, including Sancai pottery developed under the influence of that of the Tang.
 Whaling was also done, albeit this was mostly done as tribute to the Tang.

 Parhae had a high level of craftsmanship and engaged in trade with neighboring polities such as the Göktürks, Nara Japan, Later Silla and the Tang dynasty.
 Parhae sent a large number of envoys to Japan, called Bokkaishi.
 Fur from Parhae was exported to Japan while textile products and precious metals, such as gold and mercury, were imported from Japan.
 In Japan, the fur of the 貂 (ten, i.e. sable or other marten) was very valuable due to its popularity among Japanese aristocrats.
 Similarly, Parhae builders used Japanese fortification techniques with prevailing Japanese culture in their construction of the port of An.
 Parhae's musical works Shinmaka (新靺鞨) have been preserved by the Japanese court.

 Controversies

 The historic position of Parhae is disputed between Korean, Chinese, Russian, and Japanese historians.
-Korean scholars consider Parhae to be the successor state of Goguryeo, and part of the North–South States Period of Korean history.
+Korean scholars consider Parhae to be the successor state of Goguryeo, and part of the Northern and Southern States period of Korean history.
 Chinese scholars argue that Parhae was a local administration of the Tang dynasty and composed of Mohe people, making it a part of Chinese history due to its close cultural and political ties with Tang China.
-The Russian archaeological school views Parhae as a state of primarily Mohe people while Japanese scholars consider it a tributary state.
+The Russian position views Parhae as a state of primarily Mohe people, while Japanese scholars consider it a tributary state.